1heidi/nar/README_Illinois_Data_Bank_Archive_2018-03-02.txt

 * The initial input data file is nar_v20.csv.

 * Each script is named for its step in the analysis process, with an additional short descriptor (see also “DATA ANALYSIS” section below).
-As data was reshaped and analyzed, scripts created subsequent cvs files which are named accordingly, e.g. STEP_20_1_Database_Status_Loop.R created nar_v20_1.csv, STEP_20_2_Database_Desc_Stats.R created nar_v20_2.csv, etc.
+As data was reshaped and analyzed, scripts created subsequent CSV files which are named accordingly, e.g. STEP_20_1_Database_Status_Loop.R created nar_v20_1.csv, STEP_20_2_Database_Desc_Stats.R created nar_v20_2.csv, etc.

 * CSV files appended with “plot” are the exact data used for plots in article figures.